 Make It Right is partnering with the Sioux and Assiniboine tribes of Fort Peck, Montana to build sustainable homes on their reservation – see the home designs here.
 Make It Right will build 20 Cradle to Cradle-inspired, LEED Platinum homes for tribe members in need of housing.
 Make It Right also committed to develop a sustainable master plan for the entire reservation, which covers thousands of acres and is home to more than 6,000 Native Americans.

-Currently, more than 600 people are waiting for housing.
+Currently, more than 600 families are waiting for housing.
 Overcrowding is a chronic problem on the Fort Peck Reservation where multiple families commonly live together in two bedroom homes.

 Make It Right’s work on the Fort Peck Reservation began in June 2013 with community-driven design meetings.
 Tribal leaders and future homeowners met with Make It Right’s architects and designers to discuss housing needs and vision for their new neighborhood.
-Construction is scheduled to begin in 2014.
+Construction is scheduled for completion in fall 2015.

 The solar-powered homes will have 3-4 bedrooms and 2-3 bathrooms and be available to tribe members whose income levels are at or below 60% of the Area Median Income.
 A percentage of the homes will be dedicated to senior adult and disabled veteran housing.
-Homeownership will be structured through a Low Income Housing Tax Credit Rent-to-Own program with ownership transferring to the tenant after 15 years of renting.
+Homeownership will be structured through a low income housing rent-to-own program with ownership transferring to the tenant after 15 years of renting.